Current VA Mortgage Rates

 • Farm loans.
 You can use a VA farm loan to buy a farm with the caveat that it has to be purchased as a residential property — not a business — and the land has to already have a residential dwelling on it.

 • Manufactured home loans.
-A VA loan can be used to buy a manufactured home, or to buy both a manufactured home and a plot of land to put it on.
+A VA loan can be used to buy a manufactured home, or purchase both a manufactured home and a plot of land to put it on at the same time.
 You can also refinance a home you already own while purchasing a new plot of land to move it to.
-Just be prepared to put down at least 5%, as this type of VA loan does require a down payment even if you have full entitlement.
+Just be prepared to put down at least 5%, as this type of VA loan requires a down payment even if you have full entitlement.

 Pros and cons of VA loans